 Injuries reported after tornado slams Iowa factory

-Multiple tornadoes tore through central Iowa Thursday night, taking forecasters by surprise and causing damage in several towns.
+Multiple tornadoes tore through central Iowa on Thursday night, taking forecasters by surprise and causing damage in several towns.

 Injuries were reported after a tornado slammed into an agricultural machinery plant in Pella, about 40 miles southeast of Des Moines.
-Liz Sporrer, a spokeswoman for manufacturer Vermeer Corp., told the Des Moines Register the facility suffered extensive damage.
+Liz Sporrer, a spokeswoman for manufacturer Vermeer Corp., told The Des Moines Register that the facility sustained extensive damage.

 "We’re carefully walking through, making sure everyone is getting taken care of," Sporrer said.
 "Our No. 1 priority is to get team members safely home."

 She added that the business was hosting visitors for a special event when the tornado struck.

 Pella Police Lt.
-Shane Cox told television station KCCI-TV that some people from the plant were taken to a hospital, but he didn't know the extent of injuries or the number of people.
+Shane Cox told television station KCCI-TV that some people from the plant were taken to a hospital, but he didn't know the extent of their injuries or the number of people.
 Emergency responders were attempting to get inside the damaged building to see if anyone was trapped.

 One of the factory's several manufacturing buildings sustained extensive damage, with metal strewn across the parking lot and across the street into a cornfield.
 Vehicles were overturned and piled onto others.

 In Marshalltown, northeast of the state capital, several buildings and a historic courthouse were damaged.
-A woman working at Hammer Medical Supply in the city's downtown told The Associated Press her building suffered damage, as did The Orpheum, a theater built in 1948.
+A woman working at Hammer Medical Supply downtown told The Associated Press that her building suffered damage, as did The Orpheum, a theater built in 1948.

+Amy Varcoe, a spokeswoman for Des Moines-based UnityPoint Health, told AP that its hospital in Marshalltown was being evacuated and 40 patients were being moved to hospitals in Waterloo and Grundy Center.
+It was not clear how severely the building was damaged.

 Additional funnels were reported as the storm moved east of Des Moines past Altoona, Prairie City and Colfax.